mukhtar-github/react-advanced/README.md

 }
 ```

-Why we cannot see the changed title in the error example file, is because we're not re-rendering our component, we only see the change in cosole.log().
+Why we cannot see the changed title in the error example file, is because we're not re-rendering the component, because we didn't preserve the changed value in between the renders.
+We can only see the change in cosole.log().

+So essentially we would want to change and also, we'll want to keep the values between the renders, and also we'll want to trigger the re-render.
+And this where useState hook comes into play, where it would allow us to do just that.

 ```javascript
 import React from 'react';